 Change of use of existing buildings

-To determine if the building is a change of use, see Sections 5, 6 and Schedule 2 of Building Regulations 2005 (Specified Systems, Change the Use, and Earthquake-prone Buildings) for use of all or parts of the building.
-If part of the building changes use then the building needs to be considered under Section 115.
-Section 115 is in the Act to ensure the current building stock is being upgraded toward the current provisions of the building code.
+To determine if the building is a change of use, see sections 5, 6 and schedule 2 of Building Regulations 2005 (Specified Systems, Change the Use, and Earthquake-prone Buildings).
+If part of the building changes use then the building needs to be considered under section 115.
+Section 115 is in the Building Act to ensure the current building stock is being upgraded toward the current provisions of the building code.

 You cannot make the proposed change until the council gives the owner written confirmation that the requirements of the Building Act have been complied with.